NOC-MDP/ReSow-Ceeds-V4/docs/InstallGuide.md

 ```
 And resolve any errors, e.g. common errors are forgetting the ; at the end of lines

-Then restart nginx so it will read the new config:
+Then restart nginx so it will read the new configuration:
 ```shell
 $ sudo systemctl restart nginx
 ```